seanzhangkx8/ConvoKit/docs/source/storage_options.rst

 We made deliberate design choices during implementation to ensure consistent behavior of the code between the two supported backends.
 However, some specifics of MongoDB result in one minor differences in Corpus behavior that you should be aware of when writing your code.

-Since the MongoDB backend uses a MongoDB database as its data storage system, it needs to give that database a name.
+Since the MongoDB backend uses a MongoDB database as its data storage backend, it needs to give that database a name.
 Thus, there is an additional parameter in the Corpus constructor, db_collection_prefix, which is only used by the MongoDB backend.
 This parameter determines how the MongoDB database will be named.
 Note that you still have the option of not specifying a name, but in this case a random name will be used.